-Expand your career opportunities by studying a foreign language and culture.
-Not only will you gain the skill to communicate effectively in cross-cultural settings, but you'll also develop a global perspective that employers value.
+Expand your career opportunities by studying a world language and culture.
+Not only will you gain the skills to communicate effectively in cross-cultural settings, but you'll also develop a global perspective that employers value.
 You'll also gain new awareness and insight into your own culture.

-Faculty in the Department of Languages and Cultures have native or near-native competence in a number of languages, including Spanish, German, and French.
+Faculty in the Department of Languages and Cultures have advanced-level proficiency in a number of languages, including Spanish, German, and French.
 With small class sizes and engaged faculty, you'll be challenged and encouraged every step of the way.

 Contact the Office of Undergraduate Admission to schedule a campus visit and learn more about our academic programs: